Table of contents

 Ask your work team if anyone is willing to chat in a group or in one-on-one interviews about company culture.
-You can set up chats on a platform like Connecteam chat, which allows workers to securely communicate their ideas.
+You can set up these chats virtually with an employee chat app or set aside time to meet with employees in person.

-Group chats and interviews won’t be anonymous, but they can create conversations with more depth than a survey.
-You can ask follow-up questions and have an ongoing discussion this way.
-Keep the atmosphere casual and consider perks like gift cards or snacks as a “thank you” to those who take part.
+Group chats and interviews won’t be anonymous, but they can create conversations with more depth than surveys.
+You can ask follow-up questions and have ongoing discussions this way.
+Keep the atmosphere casual and consider perks like gift cards or snacks as a “thank you’s” to those who take part.

 It’s beneficial to keep an open attitude and avoid pushing back against employee opinions, especially those that aren’t positive; doing so is likely to shut your employees down and make it harder to find out about the exact issues you are looking for.